-June Taylor School of Dance is committed to providing a complete education in classical ballet training as well as other dance styles.
+June Taylor School of Dance is committed to providing a complete education in classical ballet training and other dance styles.
 We maintain the highest standards by nurturing the talent of every student.
-In return we expect each student to put forth their very best effort.
+In return, we expect each student to put forth their very best effort.

-An important part of this education is the physical and mental discipline required to not only develop the strength and technique required for progression in this training but also to keep the developing dancer safe and injury free.
+An important part of this education is the physical and mental discipline required to develop the strength and technique required for progression in this training and keep the developing dancer safe and injury-free.

 June Taylor’s School of Dance proudly teaches the Royal Academy of Dance (RAD) Syllabus.
 The RAD is an international organization with headquarters in London.
-Through the careful development of a structured syllabus, the monitoring of teaching capabilities, and the assessment of progress and attainment through the administration of examinations, the RAD provides one of the most well respected technical training programs in the world.
-It is taught in 82 countries and has 15,500 members.
+Through the careful development of a structured syllabus, the monitoring of teaching capabilities, and the assessment of progress and attainment through the administration of examinations, the RAD provides one of the most well-respected technical training programs in the world.
+It is taught in 89 countries and has 13,000 members.

 Graded Ballet Syllabus

-Graded Syllabi Grades 1 — 8 provide a broad practical dance education, progressively developing the technical, musical and performance skills of the student.
+Graded Syllabi Grades 1 — 8 provides broad, practical dance education that progressively develops the student’s technical, musical, and performance skills.
 Instruction includes Classical Ballet and Character.
 Classical ballet is the core of the syllabus.
 Character is the theatrical presentation of national dance using ethnic dance and music, which has been freely adapted for the theatre.
-Instruction is organized in levels appropriate for students from the age of seven years and upwards, and can provide challenging and rewarding training to the end of high school.
+Instruction is organized in levels appropriate for students from the age of seven years and up and can provide challenging and rewarding training to the end of high school.

 The Vocational Graded Syllabus is the continuation of classical ballet training from the Academy’s Graded Syllabus.
 After completion of Grade 5, students may opt to add the vocational syllabus to their training.
 The Vocational Syllabus (also referred to as the Pre-Professional syllabus) is geared towards those engaging in the serious study of ballet.
-At the earliest level, pointe work is introduced for the first time, and each syllabus has been designed to give the necessary training to students wishing to study seriously, with a possible view to following a career in dance, or dance related subjects.
-There are six levels of Vocational Graded Examinations starting with Intermediate Foundation and culminating in the Solo Seal Award.
+At the earliest level, pointe work is introduced.
+Each syllabus has been designed to give students the necessary training needed to study seriously, with a possible view to following a career in dance or dance-related subjects.
+There are six levels of Vocational Graded Examinations, starting with Intermediate Foundation and culminating in the Solo Seal Award.

-In addition to ballet, for students age 6 and above, we offer excellent jazz and tap programs.
-In addition, we offer exercise and adult dance classes
+In addition to ballet, we offer excellent jazz and tap programs for students age 6 and above.
+We also offer exercise and adult dance classes.

-June Taylor’s School of Dance has a dress code that is designed to encourage unity and discipline among our students and is designed to complement the technical training offered at each level.
+June Taylor’s School of Dance has a dress code designed to encourage unity and discipline among our students and specifically complements the technical training offered at each level.